nathanielreich2k/Network-Intrusion-Detection-and-Response/README.md

 set RHOSTS <Client_VM_IP>
 run
 ```
-Expected Output:
+Output:

-Normal traffic logged by Snort without alerts.
+Snort logs normal traffic without alerts.
-Malicious traffic detected and logged by Snort with alerts.
+Malicious traffic is detected and logged by Snort with alerts.

 ### Task 3: Analyzing Network Traffic with Wireshark
 Objective: Capture and analyze network traffic using Wireshark on the IDS VM.